-It is the parents' or legal guardians' responsibility to provide current contact information to the district, which the school shall use to immediately notify the parent or legal guardian upon the suspension of a student.
+It is the responsibility of a student's parents2, or legal guardians2, person having lawful control of the student, or person standing in loco parentis responsibility to provide current contact information to the district, which the school shall use to immediately notify the parent, or legal guardian, person having lawful control of a student, or person standing in loco parentis upon the suspension of a student.
 The notification shall be by one of the following means, listed in order of priority:

-- A primary call number; - o The contact may be by voice, voice mail, or text message. - An email address; - A regular first class letter to the last known mailing address.
+- A primary call number; - O The contact may be by voice, voice mail, or text message. - An email address; - A regular first class letter to the last known mailing address.

-The district shall keep a log of contacts attempted and made to the parent or legal guardian.
+The district shall keep a log of contacts attempted and made to the parent, or legal guardian, person having lawful control of the student, or person standing in loco parentis.